alicelieutier/Single-Page-App/README.md

 ### Structure

-`src` contains all the domain logic
-`interface.js` contains interactions with the user
+`src/` should contain all the domain logic `interface.js` contains interactions with the user